 Long began the competition well, setting a new European record during his preliminary jumps and positioning himself nicely for the final rounds.
 Owens, on the other hand, didn't look as good out of the gate.
 In fact in the qualifying round, he downright stunk.

 The distance to qualify for the finals was only 7.15m, which Owens on a normal day could have made running backwards.
-But on this day, Owens was having a spell of bad luck.
+But on that day, Owens was having a spell of bad luck.
 What he thought was a warm-up attempt was actually counted as his first jump.
 He hadn't noticed that the officials had raised their flags to signal the start of the competition.
 Americans at the time had a tradition of running down the lane and through the pit as a sort of a good luck ritual, which is what Owens did.
 The judges didn't know about this because athletes didn't do that in Germany.
 Despite Owens' and his team's protest, the "jump" counted.
 This really disturbed the American.

 The chain of events here are a little off, but in the end you can clearly see Long come over, congratulate Owens, and put his arm around him.
 It did not sit well with the Nazi leaders.

-The finals began that afternoon and Owens, having regained his confidence, flat out ruled from the get-go.
+The finals began that afternoon and Owens, having regained his composure, flat out ruled from the get-go.
 He was ahead of the pack after his first jump in the first round.
 Then with his second jump, Owens posted a 7.87m mark which was to keep him in the lead for the rest of the round and into the second.
 Long for his part, kept pace — his third jump was only 3cm shy of Owens' mark.

 Long could feel the moment and like any great competitor he saved his best for for when he needed it most.
 He started down the track as he always had, gaining speed and momentum, and just as he reached the take-off board, Long took off over the pit.
 It was a brilliant jump.
 When the dust cleared, the measurement read out was 7.87m, tying Owens.
 The crowd nearly exploded with excitement.
-It was a fantastic moment for the young German, but it was short-lived.
+It was a fantastic moment for the talented young German, but it was short-lived.

 They were now down to their final jumps, Long had one more chance to overtake Owens, but it was not to be.
 On his last jump Long fouled, thus surrendering the gold to Owens.
 For his part Long would be awarded the silver medal and would later go on to grace the pages of SilverMedals.net 81 years later.